MIT-LCP/mimic-website/content/en/docs/IV/modules/icu/procedureevents.md

 ## `VALUE`

 This is the value that corresponds to the concept referred to by itemid.
-For example, if querying for itemid: 225755 (“18 Gauge Insertion Date”), then the value column indicates the date the line was inserted.
+For example, if querying for itemid: 225794 (“Non-invasive Ventilation”), then the value column indicates the duration of the procedure.

 ## `VALUEUOM`

 The unit of measurement for the value.
-Almost always the text string 'Date'.
+Most frequently "None" (no value recorded); otherwise one of "day", "hour", "min".
+A query for itemiid 225794 ("Non-invasive Ventilation") with a `value` of 461 and `valueuom` of `min` would correspond to non-invasive ventilation provided for 461 minutes (which should match the difference between the `startTime` and `endTime` fields for the record).
+A procedure with `valueuom` equal to "None" corresponds to a procedure whose duration is not recorded (e.g. imaging procedures) and will show a difference of one second between `startTime` and `endTime` values.

 ## `LOCATION` , `LOCATION CATEGORY`